Swarmops/Swarmops/README.md

 - [ ] Enable payment destinations, with currency

-Beta-6 features progress
+Beta-7 features progress
 ------------------------

-Beta-6 will be released on May 5, with string freeze on May 2.
+Beta-7 will be released on June 5, with string freeze on June 2.
 Its tentative focus will be Shapeshift integration and possibly an open API exposure.

 - [ ] Rewrite Bitcoin Cold Storage detection to handle forks, current and future
 - [ ] Add blockchain-upgrade code that properly splits Core, Cash txs, hashes, accounts